Bioarchaeology and Forensic Anthropology Approaches

 This volume integrates data from researchers in bioarchaeology and forensic anthropology to explain when and why group-targeted violence occurs.
 Massacres have plagued both ancient and modern societies, and by analyzing skeletal remains from these events within their broader cultural and historical contexts this volume opens up important new understandings of the underlying social processes that continue to lead to these tragedies.

-This volume is the first to focus exclusively on massacres as a unique form of violence.
+This is the first volume to focus exclusively on massacres as a unique form of violence.
 Its interdisciplinary approach illuminates similarities in human behavior across time and space, provides methods for identifying killings as massacres, and helps today’s societies learn from patterns of the past.

 Cheryl P. Anderson, lecturer of biological anthropology at Boise State University, is coeditor of Bioarchaeological and Forensic Perspectives on Violence: How Violent Death Is Interpreted from Skeletal Remains.
 Debra L. Martin, Distinguished Professor of Anthropology at the University of Nevada, Las Vegas, is coeditor of The Bioarchaeology of Violence.